signaldatascience/R-curriculum/src/week3/day1/pca-intro.md

 * `p$sdev` gives the *eigenvalues of the covariance matrix* of the data.
 One can interpret the `n`th value in `p$sdev` as corresponding to the relative proportion of the variance in the data explained by the `n`th principal component.
 Put another way, `p$sdev[n] / sum(p$sdev)` is the proportion of the variance in the data explained by the `n`th principal component.

+For supplementary reading on the theory behind PCA, consult *Introduction to Statistical Learning* or *Applied Predictive Modeling*.

 PCA on the `msq` dataset
 ========================